tequdev/evernode-docs/docs/source/hosts/evernode-diagnostics.md

 - So it's hard for ReputationD to automatically randomize the transactions due to the load.
 - Solution for this is, to distribute the hosts with more reputation accounts.

 ### f.
-No Relevant Instance Acquisition.
+No relevant reputation instance.
+- Check the transactions of the reputation account and see if there are failed transactions and see the reason.
   - Insufficient EVR balance in the host reputation account can prevent the purchase of an instance of the host machine necessary for deploying the reputation contract.
   - Ensure that the host reputation account is sufficiently funded.
   - Additionally, if the host account has not offered leases for minted lease tokens, it will be considered inactive.
 The reputation service cannot acquire an instance without available offers at that time.
 Ensure that you create offers for the lease tokens using the `evernode offerlease` command.
+- There are several prerequisite checks are made before creating the reputation instance.
+  - You can see the failures in the logs.
+    ```bash
+    sudo -u sashireputationd bash -c 'journalctl --user -u sashimono-reputationd | tail -n <number of lines>'
+    ```
+  - Following are the prerequisite checks.
+Instance creation will be skipped if any of them fails.
+    - Your host should support IPV4.
+      - Enable IPV4 support if not.
+    - Your host should be in the [minimum version](https://raw.githubusercontent.com/EvernodeXRPL/evernode-test-resources/main/definitions/definitions.json) required.
+      - Update the Evernode to the minimum version.
+    - Your host should have valid SSL certificates
+      - Check the validity of SSL certificates located in `/etc/sashimono/contract_template/cfg/`
+      - If they are not valid, It means they are not auto-renewedfin.
+Generate new certificates using `certbot renew`
+      - Then replace the new ones inside the Sashimono location with the command `evernode applyssl /etc/letsencrypt/live/<your domain>/privkey.pem /etc/letsencrypt/live/<your domain>/cert.pem /etc/letsencrypt/live/<your domain>/fullchain.pem`

 ### g.
 When your host account's reputation score is zero
 - If your host account's reputation score is zero, it may lead to meeting conditions where the reputation value of the host is turned to zero.
 Please review the [reputation deduction criteria](./evernode-host.md#host-reputation) carefully.